JamesWebDev/JamesWebDev/WebPackTutorial/README.md

     'window.jQuery':"jquery"
 }),
 ```
+- For more information about [shimming modules](https://webpack.github.io/docs/shimming-modules.html) in webpack

 ------------------------
 [back to beginning](#webpack-tutorial)

-## Example7 Add css to your build process
+## Example7) Add css to your build process

 First thing, we are going to add two new packages css-loader, and sytle-loader
 `npm i -D css-loader`